 Don’t expect to achieve the same outcome by using DIY materials from your local shop; I use only the best materials for the job.
 I have been using the same materials for the last 10 years, so I know that they work every time and will produce a lasting result.

-2) Please send pictures of the damage.
+2) Please provide pictures of the damage.

 3) I’ll have your quote sent out to you without delay.